Shiny White Suburban

 “Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

 “Ain’t nothing stopping you from teaching your baby girl how to throw a punch,” the woman added, dabbing the corner of her mouth with a napkin.
-“When I was a kid, my daddy gave me a switchblade, which was funny cause I wasn’t allowed to wear slacks, so I kept it in my bra.”
+“When I was a kid, my daddy gave me a switchblade, but I wasn’t allowed to wear slacks so I kept in my bra.”

 Her daughter said no. She would not.

-“I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a girlfriend while unrolling her yoga mat, since the alternative was accompanied by tuition.
-Though the strain of this experience had triggered migraines and the type of insomnia no visit to Sephora could hide from her collapsed face, her friend agreed.
-So lucky.
+“I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a friend while unrolling her yoga mat, since the alternative was accompanied by tuition.
+Though the strain of this experience had triggered migraines no visit to Sephora could hide from her collapsed face, the woman’s friend agreed with her.
+She was so fortunate.

-In addition to dealing with toxic stress, the white woman was awfully disappointed.
-Since the majority of her friends were liberal, when her daughter was young, she too vowed to support public schools by sending her kid to them.
-Supporting local schools could be considered a basic civic duty, her left-leaning friends argued, though a few sent their kids to private schools, a fact underwhelmingly discussed.
+The majority of the white woman’s friends were white liberals, and when her daughter was young, she too had vowed to support public schools by sending her kid to them.
+Supporting local schools was a basic civic duty, her left-leaning friends argued, though a few sent their kids to private school, a detail far too impolite to mention.

-But then her daughter came home from school one day and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
-Her daughter ran into the bathroom and locked herself in a stall, tucking her feet onto the toilet seat to try to disappear.
-The worst of it, her daughter sobbed, was that she wouldn’t have been able to stomp the bully’s head if she’d tried to crawl under the door, and the thought of being trapped in the bathroom with this delulu caused a panic attack.
-She’d rather have her ass kicked in front of the entire school, she cried.
+But then, her daughter came home from school and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
+Her daughter ran into the bathroom and locked herself in a stall, tucking her feet onto the toilet seat to hide.
+The worst of it, she sobbed, was that the thought of being trapped in a tiny bathroom stall with this delulu had caused a panic attack.
+She’d rather have her ass beat in front of the entire school, her daughter cried, her eyelids rabbit-pink from rubbing them.

-The white woman moved quickly and quietly.
-She got her baby out of there.
+The white woman moved quickly and quietly, and got her baby out of there.

 Still fuck with the beats,